MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Upgrading-the-Data.md

     ```
 2. Make sure that **Enable loading application symbol references at server startup** (EnableSymbolLoadingAtServerStartup) is set on the Dynamics NAV server instance.

-    For more infromation, see [Configuring Dynamics NAV Server](Configuring-Microsoft-Dynamics-NAV-Server.md).
+    For more information, see [Configuring Dynamics NAV Server](Configuring-Microsoft-Dynamics-NAV-Server.md).
 3. Generate the application symbol references:

     Open a command prompt, change to the directory where the `finsql.exe` file has been installed as part of [!INCLUDE[nav2018_md](includes/nav2018_md.md)], and then run the following command: